Ark Centre

-Ark Centre is a modern Orthodox synagogue and Community Centre located in the Melbourne suburb of Hawthorn East.
+The Ark Centre is a Modern Orthodox Jewish congregation, synagogue, and community centre located in Hawthorn East, a suburb of Melbourne, in Victoria, Australia.
 It was founded by a number of people who were previously members of Kew Hebrew Congregation.

 Overview

-Ark Centre opened in 2008 operating from a hall in Bialik College, under the leadership of Yoram Symons and later Rabbi Yaron Gottlieb who had the role as the synagogue's Magid.
+The Ark Centre opened in 2008 operating from a hall in Bialik College, under the leadership of Yoram Symons and later Rabbi Yaron Gottlieb who had the role as the synagogue's Magid.
 Under the stewardship of Symons and then Rabbi Shneur Reti-Waks, they operated out of a hired home in Lovell St, East Hawthorn, before moving into their permanent residence in Cato Street in 2014.

 Since moving into the Cato Street premises the suite of offerings provided has grown.
 Beyond the ‘traditional’ services of life-cycle events, events associated with religious festivals and holidays and synagogue services, Ark Centre has invested in providing more to the community.
 The physical premises were designed to be multi-purpose to facilitate usage in a number of ways: celebration of life cycle events, synagogue services, youth programs, yoga and wellbeing activities, conferences, adult and youth programs and much more.

 Within the premises is a commercial kitchen where kosher catering is available.
 There are also other services provided by the centre.

 Under the stewardship of Reti-Waks, the Ark also courted controversy when there were a number of marriages where there were rumours that they did not conform to halachic standards.
-The matter was resolved between the Rabbincal Council of Victoria and Reti-Waks, and the marriages were all accepted.
+The matter was resolved between the Rabbinical Council of Victoria and Reti-Waks, and the marriages were all accepted.

 Reti-Waks on behalf of the Ark has signed letters in support of marriage equality, and against the Australian government's treatment of refugees.

 In 2019 Rabbi Gabi Kaltmann and Rebbetzin Mushka Kantor Kaltmann assumed the role of Rabbi and Rebbetzin of Ark Centre.